JohnRizor/JohnRizor/README.md

 - 💬 Ask me: What are you working on?

-- 📫 Reach me on myspace ... just joking connect with me on LinkedIn: *https://www.linkedin.com/in/john-rizor*
+- 📫 Hit my up on myspace ... just joking connect with me on LinkedIn: *https://www.linkedin.com/in/john-rizor*